SELab-2/Dr-Trottoir-1/.github/pull_request_template.md

 <!--- If you're unsure about any of these, don't hesitate to ask.
 We're here to help! -->

 - [ ] De code volgt de stijl en guidelines van dit project.
-- [ ] Vereist een aanpassingen aan de documentatie.
+- [ ] Vereist een aanpassing aan de documentatie.
 - [ ] De documentatie is gewijzigd.